Ross Weiss, Tamara Rounce, David Giffen, Jennifer Otani and Meghan Vankosky

 Wheat midge was featured as the Insect of the Week in 2021 (for Wk07).
 Be sure to also review wheat midge and its doppelganger, the lauxanid fly, featured as the Insect of the Week in 2019 (for Wk11) – find descriptions and photos to help with in-field scouting!
 Additionally, the differences between midges and parasitoid wasps were featured as the Insect of the Week in 2019 (for Wk12).
 Remember – not all flying insects are mosquitoes nor are they pests!
 Many are important parasitoid wasps that actually regulate insect pest species in our field crops OR pollinators that perform valuable ecosystem services!

-More information about wheat midge can be found by accessing the pages from the new “Field Crop and Forage Pests and their Natural Enemies in Western Canada: Identification and Field Guide”.
-View ONLY the Wheat midge pages but remember the guide is available as a free downloadable document as both an English-enhanced or French-enhanced version.
+Additional information can be accessed by reviewing the Wheat midge pages extracted from the “Field Crop and Forage Pests and their Natural Enemies in Western Canada: Identification and Field Guide” (2018) accessible as a free downloadable PDF in either English or French on our new Field Guides page.

 Ross Weiss, Tamara Rounce, David Giffen, Owen Olfert, Jennifer Otani and Meghan Vankosky

-Model simulations to July 4, 2021, indicate that the second generation of non-migrant adults are currently emerging across the Canadian prairies (Fig. 1).
-Across the prairies, development, as of July 4, 2021, is well ahead of long-term average values (Fig. 2).
+Model simulations to July 10, 2022, indicate the second generation of non-migrant adults (based on mid-May arrival dates) are currently occurring across the Canadian prairies (Fig. 1).
+DBM development is predicted to be similar to long-term average development for this time of the growing season (Fig. 2).

 The economic threshold for diamondback moth in canola at the advanced pod stage is 20 to 30 larvae/ 0.1 m² (approximately 2-3 larvae per plant).
 Economic thresholds for canola or mustard in the early flowering stage are not available.
 However, insecticide applications are likely required at larval densities of 10 to 15 larvae/ 0.1 m² (approximately 1-2 larvae per plant).